isomerpages/moe-sacps/_departments/Character and Citizenship Education.md

-\*\*Values in Action @ SACPS \*\* VIA are learning experiences which support students’ development as socially responsible citizens who contribute meaningfully to the community.
+<b>Values in Action @ SACPS</b><br> VIA are learning experiences which support students’ development as socially responsible citizens who contribute meaningfully to the community.
 As part of VIA, the students reflect on their experience, the values they have put into practice and how they can continue to contribute meaningfully.

 By serving others as a Canossian Service Leader, we hope our students will grow as persons embracing the school’s core values of Charity, Humility, Faith and Forgiveness.

 [SACPS VIA Projects for P3-P6 Students](https://cms.isomer.gov.sg/sites/moe-sacps/folders/departments/editPage/Character%20and%20Citizenship%20Education.md)

-**Character &amp; Citizenship Education (CCE) Lessons**&nbsp;Students learn values through three overarching ideas – Identity, Relationships and Choices.
+**Character &amp; Citizenship Education (CCE) Lessons**<br>Students learn values through three overarching ideas – Identity, Relationships and Choices.

 <table>
 	<tbody><tr>